r-hub/cran-flavors/www.stats.ox.ac.uk/pub/bdr/M1mac/README.txt

 modifications to Simon Urbanek's 'recipes' at https://github.com/R-macos/recipes .
 The main exceptions are those which need to use dynamic libraries (such as openmpi and libmariadb).
+Some have been rebuilt to later versions, including

+geos proj symphony

 Currently this uses PROJ 9.8.1, GEOS 3.14.1, GDAL 3.12.4.
 (GDAL needs manual patching of gdal-config, so not installed via recipes.)